-This old-fashioned savoury makes a great lunch with toast.
+This old-fashioned British savoury makes a great lunch with toast.
 It would also make an elegant, if minimalist, starter for a more formal meal.

 Ingredients